jcbass/tron/README.md

 ## Web interface
 Browse to `http://<controller-ip>/` to open the built-in web UI.
 The page lets you:
 - Toggle the ambient lighting and set brightness (0.00&ndash;1.00) and color temperature (140&ndash;500).
-- Adjust all Tron animation parameters (speed, trail length, bounce, motion delay, etc.).
+- Adjust Tron animation parameters (speed, trail length, bounce, motion delay, etc.).
-- Fire the Tron animation manually with the **Trigger FIRE** button.
+- Fire the Tron animation manually with the **FIRE** button.

 Changes take effect immediately and are echoed to MQTT so HomeKit/Homebridge stays in sync.